Clementia of Burgundy: Countess of Flanders

 In 1092, Clementia married Robert II, Count of Flanders and became Countess of Flanders.
 Her husband gave her an impressive dower, which included, "one-third of Flanders, including twelve towns located in the maritime and southwestern regions of Flanders, and stretching from Lille to Douai to Bapaume."
 Because her dower contained so much land and so many towns, it created the opportunity for Clementia to build relationships with the people, which further allowed her to become the "patron of various monasteries, [to] develop bonds of friendship with important families, and help spread comital influence throughout the area.
 By doing so, [she] developed the power to participate in the rule of Flanders."

 Clementia and her husband Count Robert II had three sons together, and it was their son Baldwin that would come into rule after the death of Robert II in 1111.

 First regency

 When her husband, Count Robert II, left to go on the First Crusade in 1096, Clementia became regent of Flanders.
 As the ruling force she influenced the production of money, such as imprinting her own name on minted coins.
 She was also asked to help deal with violent matters like protecting pilgrims from assault in Bapaume.
+Her husband sent her relics of the Virgin, St Matthew and St Nicholas, which he had received during the journey from his sister and her husband Duke Roger of Apulia.
+Lambert of Arras enshrined them at the priory of Watten in attendance of Clemence and other Flemish nobles.

 When Robert II returned from crusading though, her power and influence did not end.
 They ruled together, with her name appearing on many of the charters instigated by her husband.
 Much of her influence after her husband's return becomes focused on her involvement with the church and specifically her patronage of multiple monasteries, abbes, and the donating of land for church use.